-VET FEE-HELP is a loan scheme for the Vocational Education and Training (VET) sector that is part of the Higher Education Loan Program (HELP).
+VET FEE-HELP is an Australian Government loan program for the Vocational Education and Training (VET) sector that is part of the Higher Education Loan Program (HELP).
 VET FEE-HELP assists eligible students undertaking certain VET courses of study (diploma, advanced diploma, graduate certificate and graduate diploma courses).
-It allows students to borrow funds up to their FEE-HELP limit to help pay for all or part of their tuition fees.
+It allows students to borrow funds up to their VET FEE-HELP limit to help pay for all or part of their tuition fees.
 Students who access VET FEE-HELP assistance will have a loan with the Australian Government who will, on the student’s behalf, pay their tuition fees to their approved VET provider.

 VET FEE-HELP provides a loan for tuition fees only, VET FEE-HELP does not cover accommodation or general living expenses.
 Your provider will set the tuition fee for your unit(s) of study.
 VET providers are required to publish the tuition fees and census dates for all of units of study on their website.